telerik/kendo-ui-core/docs/web/combobox/overview.md

 ## Templates

-The ComboBox uses Kendo UI templates to enable control over how the item and popup header is rendered.
-For a detailed description of the capabilities and syntax of the Kendo UI templates, please refer to the [Kendo UI template documentation](/framework/templates/overview).
+The ComboBox uses [Kendo UI templates](/framework/templates/overview) to provide full control over the way pop-up items are rendered.

 ### Item Templates

-The ComboBox uses Kendo UI templates to control how pop-up items are rendered.
+The example below demonstrates how to define an item template.

-###### Example - use an item template
+###### Example

     <input id="comboBox" />
     <!-- Template -->